Can You Make Direct Deposit Mandatory?

 Determining Your Eligibility to Require Direct Deposit

-The best way to determine whether your state allows your business to require direct deposit (and under what conditions) is to examine its current wage payment statutes.
-If that doesn’t sound like too much fun… it’s time to consult with the professionals.
 Capital Payroll Partners is well-versed in all things payroll, including determining direct deposit requirements in each state.
-We are able to quickly and easily (and on your end, automatically) determine the proper conditions and procedure to get direct deposit set up for your employees – whether you’re a small, medium or enterprise level business.
+We can quickly and easily (and on your end, automatically) determine the proper conditions and procedure to get direct deposit set up for your employees – whether you’re a small, medium, or enterprise-level business.
 We’d love to be your payroll partner!
 Get in touch using the form below or get an instant free price quote!

 Contact Us

-Subscribe to our Free Newsletter for More Tips, News and Advice!
+Subscribe to our Free Newsletter for More Tips, News, and Advice!